kyma-project/kyma/docs/04-operation-guides/troubleshooting/troubleshoot-volume-backup.md

 ---
 title: Cannot create a volume snapshot
-type: Troubleshooting
 ---

 ## Symptom

-Cannot create a volume snapshop
+You cannot create a volume snapshop.

 ## Cause